rop14009/WegrzynLab/Annotation_Report_Generator/readme.md

 * Identifies contaminants through optional filters for fungal, bacterial, and insect annotations.
 * Outputs a full set of spreadsheet compatible results including summary statistics on the assembly and resulting annotations

-//These details should be included in the detail sections only
-  *  N50 Statistic
-  *  Median query length
-  *  Average query length
-  *  Shortest query length
-  *  Longest query length
-  *  Top 10 hits
-  *  Top 10 contaminants found
-  *  Number of queries with an informative/uninformative hit
-  *  Number of contaminants found
-  *  Number of sequences with/without domain identification
-  *  Number of Components, Functions, Processes from both Blast2GO and InterProScan
-  *  Number of transcripts with at least 1 Component, Function, or Process
-* Generates an XML version of the results that can be exported to Blast2GO
-  * 1 XML file is generated per database input, and 1 XML file is generated from all of the given databases which contains the best hits from all of the given databases.
-* Generates a list of all of the sequences from the query file that did not have a hit from any of the databases (saved as text file)
-* Generates a list of all of the contaminant sequences from the query file (saved as text file)
-//
 ## Install

 ### Dependencies